X1K107 Research Methods (Education) MA Postgraduate Taught 2020

-The programme is suited to those hoping to later pursue a research degree (usually PhD) but who do not meet the research methods training entry requirements, as well as those who wish to apply for an Economic and Social Research Council (ESRC) studentship, as the programme is recognised by the ESRC for 1+3 funding.
+The course is suited to those hoping to later pursue a research degree (usually PhD) but who do not meet the research methods training entry requirements, as well as those who wish to apply for an Economic and Social Research Council (ESRC) studentship, as the course is recognised by the ESRC for 1+3 funding.

-The programme is a Faculty-wide course and modules are taught within the School of Education, the School of Applied Social Sciences (Sociology) and the Department of Psychology.
-This provides you with the opportunity to come into contact with other students studying research methods in different disciplines across the Social Sciences.
+The course is a cross-faculty course and modules are taught within the School of Education, the Department of Sociology and the Department of Psychology.
+This provides you with the opportunity to come into contact not only with researchers from different disciplines but also with other students studying research methods in different disciplines across the Social Sciences.

 - Research Design and Process (15 credits)

 - Dissertation (60 credits)

 - Qualitative Research Methods in Social Science (15 credits)